initialcommit-com/git-sim/vscode/README.md

 or into the panel next to the terminal, and it follows along while you or the agent type git commands.
 The sidebar view draws the commit graph alone by default (`git-sim.liveZones`).

+**Save session** in the strip writes the whole session as one HTML file (every change, the strip, nothing to install), and **Record video** records the replay as a video to post (MP4 where the browser can encode it, WebM otherwise; Esc stops early). git-sim keeps every session under its media folder too: **git-sim: Open a recorded live session...** lists them for the repository and opens one in a tab.

 The change names come from git itself: the HEAD reflog for commits, resets, checkouts, merges and rebases, and the difference between two readings of the